IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-12-How-To-Choose-Between-Multiple-Job-Offers.markdown

 where `SUM(CG)` is the sum of all criteria grades (CG) and `N` is the total count of criteria considered.

-## Comparing offers
+## Comparing Offers

-&nbsp;&nbsp;&nbsp; Last step is just sort offer grades in descending order and top offer will be the first on the list.
+&nbsp;&nbsp;&nbsp; The last step is just to sort offer grades in descending order and the top offer will be the first on the list.

-## Excel example
+## Excel Example

-&nbsp;&nbsp;&nbsp; Simple example table with formulas can be found [here](https://docs.google.com/spreadsheets/d/1FxxJnf5xfQh8zEDunn90jcqkF2UM8rv2e9bo47EbXLQ/edit?usp=sharing).
+&nbsp;&nbsp;&nbsp; A simple example table with formulas can be found [here](https://docs.google.com/spreadsheets/d/1FxxJnf5xfQh8zEDunn90jcqkF2UM8rv2e9bo47EbXLQ/edit?usp=sharing).
 Just make a copy of the sheet, fill your criteria values and importance, and it will do the calculations.

 ## Conclusion

-&nbsp;&nbsp;&nbsp; I suggest you to make a thorough research on the companies that you are considering as the next work place.
+&nbsp;&nbsp;&nbsp; I suggest you make a thorough research on the companies that you are considering as the next workplace.

-&nbsp;&nbsp;&nbsp;  We spend half of our conscious life at work, so it's better to spend a few extra days analysing options and making sure it's the right decision.
+&nbsp;&nbsp;&nbsp; We spend half of our conscious life at work, so it's better to spend a few extra days analyzing options and making sure it's the right decision.

 **The right decision at the right time upon your choice can make your life like flowers; otherwise, it will be as thorns.
 The first one you will enjoy, and the other one you have to bear.**
 © Ehsan Sehgal